-Other activities in the area that could interact with the Project to affect resources cumulatively include other water projects in the watershed, which are described in Section 3.1.1.
+Other past and present activities in the area that could interact with the Project to affect resources cumulatively include other water and hydroelectic projects in the watershed, which are described in Section 3.1.1.
 FERC has the authority to regulate some of these other projects.